macelik/MoSwA/README.md

 Accepted arguments for -m: index,major,minor,unique (default is all), -t is the support threshold to be analyzed -k default is 9 for Kmer Length

 A summary report is produced at the end.

-Image.png and Output.fasta must be in the same directory with the report.
+All the outputs can be found in the created directory.

 ## Documentation